SatvikiSahu/C-plus_Projects/README.md

-I'm Gonna Add C++ Project in File.
-For more project check out other repository
+I'm going to add a C++ project to this repository.
+For more projects, check out the other repository.